-This section summarizes some of the main U.S. federal income tax consequences of owning units of the trust.
 This section is current as of the date of this prospectus.
 Tax laws and interpretations change frequently, and these summaries do not describe all of the tax consequences to all taxpayers.
-For example, these summaries generally do not describe your situation if you are a corporation, a non-U.S. person, a broker/ dealer, or other investor with special circumstances.
-In addition, this section does not describe your state, local or foreign tax consequences.
+For example, these summaries generally do not describe your situation if you are a corporation, a non-U.S. person, a broker/dealer, or other investor with special circumstances.
+In addition, this section does not describe your state, local or non-U.S. tax consequences.

 This federal income tax summary is based in part on the advice of counsel to the sponsor.
 The Internal Revenue Service could disagree with any conclusions set forth in this section.
-In addition, our counsel was not asked to review, and has not reached a conclusion with respect to the federal income tax treatment of the assets to be deposited in the trust.
+In addition, our counsel was not asked to review, and has not reached a conclusion with respect to the federal income tax treatment of the assets to be deposited in your trust.
 This may not be sufficient for you to use for the purpose of avoiding penalties under federal tax law.